WordPress Hacks: jQuery JS script injection

 While not particularly malicious in its effect, this exploit does however have a serious impact.
 For one, the scope of the attack means that somebody is making a lot of money from subversion and trickery.
 Secondly, both site owners and users are negatively affected by having control taken away from them and arbitrary content displayed to them without either party's consent.
-In addition to this, by dropping a WSO webshell onto the server the attackers are leaving the server open for any type of exploit in the future.

 Fortunately, the exploit is easy to remove so I would advise anybody experiencing this exploit on their own sites to take the above action immediately.
 As always, please be careful when modifying source code; if in doubt ask an expert to edit these files for you.